-John puts the word “spirits” here for people who claim special revelation but this revelation is clearly not from God.
-Many religious types will present themselves as representing the Word or even as a prophet from God but they do not teach sound doctrine.
+John puts the word “spirits” here for people who claim special revelation, but this revelation is clearly not from God.
+Many religious types will represent the Word or even as a prophet from God, but they do not teach sound doctrine.

 whether they are of God;

 We must distinguish false teachers from true teachers.
 The acid test of a false teacher is their view of the person of Christ (4:2-3).
 Much religious teaching does not find its source in God; it is not “of God.”